dcaffer07/Arduino.cc-review-E2/README.md

 <img src="https://github.com/dcaffer07/LED-review-E2/blob/main/Media/Phgotoresitor%20gif.gif?raw=true" alt="wiring"  style="width:500px;">

 #### Reflection
+> All in all I really enjoyed this assignemnt, again... some takeways...
+> - Use "if" "else" to express, if lightgretarer than this.. do this, if not do this and use specific values to work with.
+> - Same deal as potentiometer, use former knowledge and examples in code, makes everything easier.
+Didn't initially but helps a lot.
+> - Genually think.  what is the goal, how can I achieve.
+Again, keep it simple, don't ver complicate.

-> All in all I really enjoyed this assignemnt, I think it did a good job incorporating some of the things that we did in the past with neer things making for a fun and cool experience.
+> I think it did a good job incorporating some of the things that we did in the past with neer things making for a fun and cool experience.
 This was by far my favoritre assignemnt so far and I look forwar to more like it in the future!

 [Back to Top](https://github.com/dcaffer07/Aurduino.cc-review-E2/blob/main/README.md#aurduinocc-review-e2-notsobasicaurduino)